idptools/parrot/README.md

 	$ pip install idptools-parrot

+It is possible that you may experience errors depending on what Python packages are already installed on your machine.
+If you encounter this, try installing PARROT in a "clean" virtual environment using conda:

+	$ conda create --name <env_name> python=3.7
+	$ conda activate <env_name>

+Then install PARROT with pip.

-To clone the GitHub repository and gain the ability to modify a local copy of the code, run
+Alternatively, to clone the GitHub repository and gain the ability to modify a local copy of the code, run:

 	$ git clone https://github.com/idptools/parrot.git
 	$ cd parrot